 How does trended credit history impact the mortgage lending industry?

 When Fannie Mae released Desktop Underwriter Version 10.0 on September 24, 2016, the automated underwriting system had a substantial change in risk assessment: the use of a borrower’s trended credit data.

 This is the first widespread use of a borrower’s trended credit history in the mortgage industry.
 While Fannie Mae has stated that they expect the number of Approved/Eligible loans to “remain relatively stable”, there will be changes to who their automated underwriting system approves and why.

 Traditional versus trended credit history

 Lenders know all about traditional credit scoring, it kind of comes with the territory.
-A report is pulled that gives a snapshot into the financial health of a prospective borrower.
-Everything from length of account history, balances owed, to credit inquiries in the last couple of years will be included on the borrower's credit report.
+A report is pulled that gives a snapshot of the financial health of a prospective borrower.
+Everything from the length of account history, balances owed, to credit inquiries in the last couple of years will be included in the borrower’s credit report.

 When the report includes the borrower’s trended credit data, the risk assessment can take into account whether or not that individual is actually paying down their debts and how.
 Maybe that credit card balance is paid in full every month, which would demonstrate less risk than a person who pays only the minimum monthly payment on the same amount of debt.